Benchmark-Gensuite/CDN/plugins/ai/describe-it/README.md

     - valid questions are:
         - `fall` - the question that prompts how far did a person or object fall if a fall was detected
         - `burn` - the question that asks what degree of burn to be added if a burn was detected
-    - single or multiple flags can be added by comma seperation
+    - single or multiple flags can be added by comma separation
 - `data-bmgs-disable-flags` (optional) - this is a list of flags to disable
     - valid flags are:
         - `pii` - this is a flag for names, emails, and other basic pii detections
-    - single or multiple flags can be added by comma seperation
+    - single or multiple flags can be added by comma separation

 #### Examples